Our exceptional equestrian program sets Walker’s apart from its private school peers.

 Riding has been part of life at Walker’s since its founding in 1911.

-Walker’s is one of only a small number of boarding schools that offers an equestrian sport on campus.
+Walker’s is one of only a small number of boarding high schools that offers an equestrian sport on campus.
 Many of Walker’s most supportive alumnae have been riders at the School and a number continue to compete at the highest levels regionally and nationally.
 Our Equestrian Center is located on campus, so you are just steps away from the Frank O.H.
 Williams Barn and your equestrian activities.
 Our Riding program is staffed by accomplished horsewomen who have decades of competition and training experience.
 We’ll support and challenge you so you can succeed competitively and academically.

 Walker’s Equestrian Center is among the best of any school in the country and provides a strong foundation to maintain a best-in-class riding program.
 The Equestrian Center is on Walker’s 427-acre campus, providing ready access to the barn and horses, as well as winding trails and extensive turnouts.